fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 - It allows anyone to freely modify and use thier source code for comercial or unpaid projects
 - They use an GPL liscence
-- There source code is hosted on kernel.org.
+- Their source code is hosted on kernel.org.

 Group 10 (case study name):